gvwilson/thirdbit/src/fiction/in-heck/index.md

 She rapped her gnarlywood cane against her mechanical leg.
 "Fightin' bots is a lot easier when you have a few on your side."

-Miz Nabbles's whiskers twitched at the rebuke.
+Miz Nabbles's mane twitched at the rebuke as if to shoo away a fly.
 She had put herself forward for election the year before, but had garnered even fewer votes than the mayor's previous challenger.
 "Folks might think it's time for a change,"